isc-projects/stork/doc/devel.rst

 Even if the test execution is stopped on a breakpoint, the Docker containers are still running in the background.
 You can check their logs using ``rake systemtest:logs SERVICE=foobar`` or run the console inside the container by ``rake systemtest:shell SERVICE=foobar``.
-(Hint: to check the service status in the container console, type ``supervisorctl status``.)
-These tools should troubleshoot most problems with misconfigured Kea or Bind9 daemons.
+To check the service status in the container console, type ``supervisorctl status``.
+These tools should suffice to troubleshoot most problems with misconfigured Kea or Bind9 daemons.

 It is possible to attach the local debugger to the executable running in the Docker container for more complex cases.
-This possibility is currently implemented only for Stork Server.
+This possibility is currently implemented only for the Stork Server.
 To use it, you must be sure that the codebase on a host is the same as on the container.
 In system tests, the server is started by the ``dlv`` Go debugger and listens on the 45678 host port.
 You can use the ``rake utils:connect_dbg`` command to attach the ``gdlv`` debugger.
-The recommended way is first to attach the Python debugger and stop the test execution, and next, attach the Golang debugger to the server.
+It is recommended to attach the Python debugger and stop the test execution first.
+Then, attach the Golang debugger to the server.

 System Test Commands
 --------------------